-If \mathscr{T} and \mathscr{R} are known, the MDP can be solved by dynamic programming [1].
-Reinforcement learning can be seen as a class of methods for solving unknown MDPs.
-One popular such method is Q-learning [23], named after its state-action value function that returns the expected discounted return by starting from state s, taking action a, and following the policy π thereafter.
+If \mathcal{T} and \mathcal{R} are known, the MDP can be solved by dynamic programming (Bellman, 1957).
+More generally, reinforcement learning can approximately solve unknown MDPs.
+One popular such method is Q-learning (Watkins, 1989), named after its state-action value function that returns the expected discounted return by starting from state s, taking action a, and following the policy π thereafter.
 An optimal solution to the MDP is then given by